qiuyang50/qiuyang50.github.io/_pages/publications.md

 -
 [17] Fengfei Song*, L. Ruby Leung, Zhe Feng, Xingchao Chen, **Qiu Yang**, 2022: Historical and future changes of large-scale environments for spring MCS initiation over the U.S. Great Plains.
 Submitted to Geophysical Research Letters.

 [16] **Qiu Yang***, Walter Hannah, Ruby Leung, 2022: The Impact of Convective Momentum Transport on the Madden-Julian Oscillation and its Parameterization in the E3SM-MMF.
-In prep.
+Submitted to Journal of Advances in Modeling Earth Systems.

 [15] **Qiu Yang***, Ruby Leung, Zhe Feng, Xingchao Chen, 2022: Impact of Global Warming on U.S. Summertime Mesoscale Convective Systems: A
 Simple Lagrangian Parcel Model Perspective.
 Submitted to Journal of Climate.